aakriti1kumar/aakriti1kumar.github.io/index.md

 ## Bio

-I am a Postdoctoral Researcher at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) and the [Northwestern Institute on Complex Systems (NICO)](https://www.nico.northwestern.edu/), where I work with [Dr. Matt Groh](https://mattgroh.com/) on developing AI tools to help humans build skills in empathic communication and synthetic media detection.
+I am a Postdoctoral Researcher at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) and the [Northwestern Institute on Complex Systems (NICO)](https://www.nico.northwestern.edu/), where I work with [Dr. Matt Groh](https://mattgroh.com/).

 My research examines how AI is reshaping the way people work and learn.
 Through large-scale behavioral experiments combined with computational and qualitative analysis, I pursue three interconnected goals: (1) developing rigorous evaluation frameworks to assess when humans and AI form effective partnerships, (2) designing interactions that support rather than atrophy human metacognition and skill development, and (3) understanding when and how AI can serve as a helpful companion and foster better human-human connection.